-As of June 30, 2022, we had \$198.7 million of available liquidity under the Avista Corp. committed line of credit and \$25.0 million under the AEL&P committed line of credit.
-With our \$400.0 million credit facility that expires in June 2026 and AEL&P's \$25.0 million credit facility that expires in November 2024, together with the expected issuances of common stock in the second half of 2022 and first half of 2023, we believe that we have adequate liquidity to meet our needs for the next 12 months.
+As of September 30, 2022, we had \$101.7 million of available liquidity under the Avista Corp. committed line of credit and \$25.0 million under the AEL&P committed line of credit.
+During the fourth quarter of 2022, we expect to enter into a short-term credit facility for up to \$50 million to provide additional liquidity.
+With our \$400.0 million credit facility that expires in June 2026 and AEL&P's \$25.0 million credit facility that expires in November 2024, together with the expected issuances of common stock and debt within the next year, we believe that we have adequate liquidity to meet our needs for the next 12 months.